 1. Avoid added sugars by reading the ingredients list on packaging

 2. Consume a balanced breakfast with good fats, protein and veggies with loads of fibre

 3. Consume quality fats, as they will keep you satiated, keep your blood sugar levels stable + deter sugar cravings

 4. Consume more homemade probiotic rich foods to reduce sugar cravings

 So while it’s obviously important to kick the sugar habit so it’s no longer ruling your life, I also believe that you should be able to enjoy a delicious (sugarless) treat every now and then to make giving up sugar easier.
-This is why I’ve created 2 resources that have loads of sugar, gluten, dairy, nut, egg and grain free options, they are also suitable for those who are on a keto, paleo or low-carb diet.
+This is why I’ve created 2 resources that have loads of gluten, dairy, nut, egg, grain and sugar free options that are suitable for those who’re on a keto, paleo or low-carb diet.
 Click on the images below for more information.